What to expect during recovery after regenerative treatment

 - Honest assessment of what has changed and what has not

 It is essential to approach this evaluation with realistic expectations.
 Regenerative medicine can support the body's repair processes, but outcomes are never guaranteed.
 Some patients experience meaningful improvement; others notice modest changes.
 A responsible clinic will always be transparent about results.
-For answers to common questions about outcomes and timelines, visit our FAQ page.

 Warning signs to watch for